Too Much BBQ? Undo the Damage!

 Step Four: Eat every 3-5 hours.
 Eat breakfast within an hour of waking up to kick start your metabolism (it'll help you burn more calories all day and curb your late night hunger) and eat 2-3 more meals, spaced no sooner than 3 and no more than 5 hour apart.
 Use the same strategy as above at breakfast, but trade the veggies for a bit of fresh fruit, like a smoothie made from frozen berries, nonfat milk or soy milk, almond butter and a small scoop of rolled oats.

 Step Five: Eat slowly and stop when you're full.
 You've heard it before but these two strategies are key.
 One study found that when women were instructed to eat slower they drank more water and ate four times fewer calories per minute.
 During each meal try to take smaller bites, put your fork down between them, chew well, and savor your food.
 Pay attention and stop when you feel full, knowing you can eat again in another 3-5 hours.

-It may seem counterintuitive to “eat away” the effects of overeating, but it really is the smartest way to fix and move forward.
-By Friday, you should be feeling great in your jeans again and today’s post-Memorial Day bloat will seem like a distant memory.
-For more meals that use the strategy in step three (in fact a whole month’s worth), click here.
+It may seem counterintuitive to "eat away" the effects of overeating, but it really is the smartest way to fix and move forward.
+By Friday, you should be feeling great in your jeans again and today's post-Memorial Day bloat will seem like a distant memory.